11 Transformation with dplyr

 In this chapter, we will use several functions from the tidyverse package dplyr to clean the data we scraped in chapter 10.
 We will then select the columns and filter the observations (rows) we need, as well as compute some grouped summaries of the data.

-First, let us load the required packages. dplyr is part of the core tidyverse; we will need the package lubridate as well, to be able to deal with dates and times.
+First, let us load the required packages. dplyr is part of the core tidyverse; the same is true for the package lubridate, which will enable us to deal with dates and times.

 11.1 mutate()